Well, okay, the research project that I commissioned Mr. Snerdley to conduct for me has just been completed.

 There are an estimated 10 million adult Mexicans living in the U.S., and about a third are eligible to vote in the Mexican election, according to the Los Angeles Times.

-If Orbrador visits on September 15th, which is Mexico's Independence Day, what is Independence Day.
+If Obrador visits on September 15th, which is Mexico's Independence Day, what is Independence Day?

-If Obrador visits on September 15th, Mexico's Independence Day, we will have at least 100,000 people lining the streets to see him, said Felipe Aguari, the former California chairman of Obrador's Democratic Revolution.
+If Obrador visits on September 15th, Mexico's Independence Day, we will have at least 100,000 people lining the streets to see him, said Felipe Aguare, the former California chairman of Orbador's Democratic Revolution Party.

-The former California chairman of Orbador's Democrat Revolution Party.
+The California chairman, the former California chairman of Orbador's Democrat Revolution Party.

 The president of Mexico has a California chairman.